 Drugs are another substance to difficult withdraw from.
 Depending on the drugs that people use, withdrawal symptoms may be more physical or more mental.
 Cocaine withdrawal, for instance, is psychological.
 Detox involves managing initial cravings and anxiety.

 Opiate withdrawal can be an uncomfortable process, but it is rarely dangerous.
 Some common symptoms of opiate withdrawal are rapid heartbeat, insomnia, nausea, and vomiting.
 Crystal meth can cause intense feelings of depression during withdrawal, and some people may suffer from hallucinations.

 The early hours of withdrawal can be intense, and it’s not uncommon to experience psychotic episodes or suicidal thoughts.
 The medical professionals at a detox center are trained to handle the needs of patients during this difficult period, and their priority is to keep patients stable.
 Then, once a patient has been stabilized, they can focus on making the patient comfortable as they work through the detox process.

 Finding Help for Drug and Alcohol Addiction

 As we’ve already mentioned, drug and alcohol detox plays a crucial role in recovery.
-People who choose medically-supervised detox take an important first step on the path to recovery and get a life that is free from addiction.
-Through diagnosis of any underlying mental health issues and various psychotherapies and holistic options, the person in recovery can get answers to why the addiction developed and how to prevent relapse.
+People who choose medically supervised detox to take an important first step on the path to recovery and getting a free life from addiction.
+By diagnosing any underlying mental health issues and various psychotherapies and holistic options, the person in recovery can get answers to why the addiction developed and how to prevent relapse.